medal illustration courtesy of the NZ Defence Force, Used with permission; subject to Crown Copyright

 The NZ War Service Medal

 What, may you ask, does this have to do with genealogy?
-Well, those fallen are somebody's relative.
-Maybe even yours.
+Well, those fallen are somebody's relative, I know one of them was mine.
 This page will hopefully help you find missing family members through military records.

 Military records can provide splendid details for genealogists, especially ages and places of birth, while they can also expand family histories with information about campaigns, conduct and even physical descriptions of ancestors.